 Oprah’s Book Club

-It should be noted that the most common book club of recent years has been Oprah’s Book Club (1996-2011).
+It should be noted that the most common book club of recent years has been Oprah’s Book Club (1996-2011 and reprised as an online book club in 2012).
 In this case, special editions of the selected title were rarely printed, instead the dust jackets of the books (if in hardcover) were reprinted bearing the Oprah’s Book Club logo -- this was what the novelist Jonathan Franzen objected to, believing that the “Oprah” sticker would be Kryphonite to male readers, leading to his novel’s ignominious deselection.
 New printings were ordered once the selection announcement was made with great fanfare, and these copies were jacketed in the new dust cover (and sometimes existing unsold copies were rejacketed) -- often making first edition, first printings in the original jacket relatively rare.

 Does this make first editions of Oprah’s Book Club selections any more valuable?
 Not really.
 Few of the selections met with great critical acclaim, but a great many copies were printed and sold.
 However, as with movie-tie-in editions, there are always collectors who want the original book, without stickers or other later additions denoting prizes won, movies made, or book club adoptions.